kerendian/library_management_system/README.md

 For detailed API documentation, refer to the API routes defined in the project.

+## Testing

+- Run unit tests using a testing framework like Jest or Mocha.
+- Execute tests using `npm test`.

 ## Libraries Used

 - Express.js: Web framework for Node.js